Skip to main content

 Delegate effectively: The most important criterion when delegating is deciding who gets the job.
 Some employees lack the skills to perform tasks while others may be ready to step up.

 Welcome input: Effective leaders embrace new ideas.
-One example would be starting a discussion on which team member would be best suited to take on a big project.
+One example would be starting a discussion on which team member would be best suited to engage a big project.

-Define expectations: Employees are best held accountable when they have clear expectations and deadlines.
-Delegation frees workers to take assignments according to their personalized methods for accomplishing goals, but they still need guidance
+Define expectations: Employees hold themselves most accountable when they have clear expectations and deadlines.
+Delegation frees workers to take assignments according to their personalized methods for accomplishing goals, but they still need guidance.

 Monitor progress: Delegating is less about handing off than entrusting.
-To ensure that projects reach their target on time, effective leaders should periodically monitor employees.
+To ensure that projects reach their targets on time, effective leaders should periodically monitor employees.

-The accelerated, faculty-led program delivers quantitative and qualitative management aspects through seven-week courses, and the entire degree can be completed in 10 months.
+Graduate students explore a range of specialized topics in areas like entrepreneurship, organizational design and human resource management to tailor their MBA experience to their interests and chosen career paths.
+The accelerated, faculty-led program delivers quantitative and qualitative management principles through seven-week courses, and the entire degree can be completed in as few as 12 months.

-Learn more about St. Thomas University’s online MBA program.
+Learn more about St. Thomas University’s online MBA – General program.

 Related Articles